ambielecki/dwa15-fall2018/servers-and-git/deployment-script.md

 ```

 ## Customize
-`git pull origin master` and `composer install --no-dev` are the two main deployment commands we need to run on our servers, but deployment scripts can be customized to run more commands based on your application/team needs.
+`git pull` and `composer install --no-dev` are the two main deployment commands we need to run on our servers, but deployment scripts can be customized to run more commands based on your application/team needs.

 For example, Laravel has an artisan command to combine all configuration files into one flat file, making the loading of configurations quicker.
 It'd be logical to run this command with each deployment to regenerate that flat file, so the following command might be added to the `deploy` function in the `deploy.sh` script: